wermos/blog/_posts/2022-08-30-gsoc-the-details-of-my-project.md

 I have the pleasure of working with 3 highly qualified mentors.
 I will write a bit about each person:

-## Joana Nierman
+## Joana Niermann

 She is currently a PhD student in the [University of Göttingen](https://www.uni-goettingen.de/en/1.html).

 She was the first person I contacted, about my interest in working on this project for GSoC, so we have been corresponding since late March of this year.
-She is quite helpful in general.
+She is a developer in the [detray R&D project](https://github.com/acts-project/detray).
 In our weekly meets, she regularly helps us set the direction for the week, and also helps with gathering more data by running the benchmarks I have written on other machines.

 ## Hadrien Grasland